LaughingSun/ls-js-value/CONTAINERS-BREAKDOWN.md

 ### Container breakdown as ls-js-types

+ls::js::Value uses

+`string_t` are sequential containers that contain key-value pairs with unique keys that meet the requirements of mapped_types, Container, SequentialContainer and AllocatorAwareContainer; and must use a <charT> value.

+`array_t` are sequential containers that contain key-value pairs with unique keys that meet the requirements of Container, SequentialContainer and AllocatorAwareContainer; and must NOT use a <charT> element value.

+`object_t` are associative containers that contain key-value pairs with unique keys that meet the requirements of mapped_types, Container and AllocatorAwareContainer.

 | ls-js-value type | stl class    | desc            |
 | ---------------- | ------------ | --------------- |
 | string_t | basic_string | stores and manipulates sequences of characters |